 Satisfactory professional service is expected of each faculty member and librarian.
-All full time faculty are expected to contribute to the work of the department, school, campus and university.
-Tenure-track faculty members are also expected to contribute to the work of disciplines or professions.
 For lecturers, service may be directed toward the academic unit, but must be characterized as intellectual work to be considered as professional service.
 For example, developing standards for the assessment of the portfolios of entering students may be appropriately classified as professional service.